httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 Furthermore, they SHOULD implement other cache directives (including extension cache directives) that they support in the Cache-Control response header field.

 The semantics and precedence of cache directives in a targeted field are the same as those in Cache-Control.
-In particular, no-store and no-cache make max-age inoperative.
+In particular, no-store and no-cache make max-age inoperative, and unrecognised extension directives are ignored.

 ## Parsing Targeted Fields